ManonMarchand/rheodata/README.md

 - should we add a sample_id column in each small tables
 - is a sample_batch table interresting ? (it would compile together the ids of samples prepared in similar conditions)

+### TO DO list

+- add figure and sample_batch tables into schema
+- template for data submission
+- tutorial for datasubmission